JordanBlount/therealist/README.md

 A todo list created as a project for the Odin Project.

+This is currently a work in progress.
+I took some time off from this project due to different demands from school.
+I also was quite intimidated with the PubSub design pattern as it is relatively new to me.

+My plan is to finish the app using vanilla Javascript and then port it over to Electron as a way to work on building cross platform apps.

 I created this designs for the app in Figma.
 Trying to test my design skills as well.